 (b) Payments required to be made to the Agent under Section 5.01 shall be made in the manner specified in Section 9.1(a) of the Facility Agreement.

-(c) Payments required to be made to under Section 5.01 shall be made in the manner specified in the Total Return Swap Agreement.
+(c) Payments required to be made to ENA Enron Corp. under Section 5.01 shall be made in the manner specified in the Total Return Swap Agreement.

-(d) It is agreed that third party of this Agreement.
+(d) It is agreed that [ENA] is a Enron Corp. and the Finance Parties are third party beneficiary beneficiaries of this Agreement.

 .

-(a) On or before the Closing Date the Owner Trustee, for the benefit of the Certificate Holder and the Lenders, shall establish and thereafter maintain an account designated the “ Owner Trust Collection Account,” which account shall
+(a) On or before the Closing Date the Owner Trustee, for the benefit of the Certificate Holder and the Lenders, shall establish and thereafter maintain an account designated the “G-Future Interest J.M.
+Owner Trust Collection Account,” which account shall

 be an Eligible Account (the “Collection Account”).
 The Trust shall apply the proceeds of the issuance of the Notes and the Certificate in making the Capital Contribution required to be made by it under the G-Future LLC Agreement and shall deposit the remainder of such proceeds in the Collection Account.
 Any investment of funds in the Collection Account shall be made solely in Eligible Investments.